-Holding Tank and Overboard Discharge Pump
+Holding Tank and Pump Out System

-The holding tank is located in the bilge below the aft berth.
-A gauge near the flush button monitors the fluid level in the tank.
-Do not flush the toilet when the gauge reads full.
-When the gauge needle reads in the red zone, the tank must either be pumped out by an approved waste dumping station through the waste deck fitting or be pumped overboard with the macerator discharge pump, when legal to do so.
+The holding tank is located below the toilet.
+When the tank is full it must either be pumped out by an approved waste dumping station through the waste deck fitting or pumped overboard by the waste discharge pump, when legal to do so.

-A switch panel with a key activated lockout is located in the compartment below the sink.
-The overboard macerator discharge pump and discharge valve is in the bilge below an access hatch that is under the aft berth cushion.
+A switch panel with a key activated lockout is located on the starboard side of the head compartment.
+The overboard macerator discharge pump and discharge valve is behind an access panel near the head in the rear bulkhead.
 The pump discharges holding tank waste to a thru-hull fitting in the hull below the waterline.